 2012-13: Martinook played for the Coyotes’ AHL affiliate in Portland in his first pro season.
 He skated in 53 games, missing time in December and January while recovering from a “lower-body injury”, and scored 9 goals with 10 assists; finishing -4 with 30 penalty minutes.
 The Pirates finished second in the Atlantic Division and were swept by Eastern Conference champion Syracuse in the first round; losing two of the three games in overtime.
 Martinook had 1 assist and was -3 in three playoff games.

 Martinook is a solidly built, versatile forward who can line up as a center or play the wing.
 He can score goals in a variety of ways and enjoys the physical side of the game.
-Instinctive goal-scorer who can find the back of the net through his skill or from getting himself into scoring areas.
+He is an instinctive goal-scorer who can find the back of the net through his skill or from getting himself into scoring areas.
 He has had a little trouble finding the offensive game in the AHL, but he still is solid enough in most areas to be effective.
+Martinook has consistently improved his offensive output in each consecutive season, rounding into a more complete forward than originally envisioned when he was drafted.
+Once a 40-goal scorer in the WHL, Martinook is starting to score goals in the AHL.